bbopt/RunnerPost/pythonInterface/README.md

 The following parameters are mandatory:
 - `N`, the number of variables must be provided.
 - `M`, the number of outputs must be provided.
 Outputs include objectives and constraints.
 M must be greater than or equal to 1.
+The number of equality constraints is given by `P`.
+The default is zero.

 In addition, the following parameter is optional: